 - They will record "Mufaro's Beautiful Daughters," Africa, and Kindness in the first row.

 - Tell students that they will read and examine other texts from around the world to determine theme.

 - Put students in groups of four or five.

 - Assign each group a picture book to read as a team (these should be various stories from around the world).

 - Students will have 20 minutes with each book and will be responsible for reading the book, locating the country of origin on the world map, and determining the main theme.

-- Students will work with 3 different books from 3 different areas of the world.
+- Students will work with three different books from 3 different areas of the world.

 Independent Working Time (20 minutes)

-- Ask students to choose 2 stories that they read and have them create a Venn diagram to compare the two stories including the themes.
+- Ask students to choose two stories that they read and have them create a Venn diagram to compare the two stories including the themes.

-- For advanced students, let them create a triple Venn to compare three stories instead of just 2.
+- For advanced students, let them create a triple Venn to compare three stories instead of just two.